Introduction to Library Services

 Royal Holloway students and staff are also significant users of the Senate House Library in central London.

-From Autumn 2017, Library Services will be hosted in the new Emily Wilding Davison Building.
-To find out more about this exciting project, please visit the Estates page.
+From September 2017, you can find us in the new Emily Wilding Davison Building.
+To find out more, please visit this page.